-To create a great housemate you will need to train your puppy.
+You must train your puppy to create a great dog.
 They are very smart and easy to train.
 We recommend training either through traditional puppy and obedience classes or through an online puppy school.
-We have partnered with Baxter & Bella to provide a discount to their high quality online puppy.
-Click the link below for more info.
+We have partnered with a great online puppy school, Baxter & Bella, to provide a discount on their high-quality online puppy.

 12. They have big personalities